glsp-extensions/glsplangium-grilling/README.md

 ## Packages

 The `packages` folder contains the created model service and generator.
 To generate a new build run `yarn install` and `yarn build` in the appropriate service folder.
-To update the dependencies in the examples go to the corresponding server folder of the example and run `yard upgrade model-service` or `yard upgrade generator-langium-model-management`.
+To update the dependencies in the examples go to the corresponding server folder of the example and run `yarn upgrade model-service` or `yarn upgrade generator-langium-model-management`.

 ## Examples - AL